BravoChos/aws-saa-certification/solutionArchitect/09_application/01_SNS/README.md

 4) Create Platform Endpoint Object
 5) Publish Message to Mobile Endpoint

-=> You request credentials and token from the mobile platform (i.e. Google GCM, Apple APNS etc
+=> You request credentials and token from the mobile platform (i.e. Google GCM, Apple APNS etc)

-**Section: Sending Amazon SNS Messages to Amazon SQS Queues** The easiest way to send messages to an SQS queue is to subscribe an SQS queue to an SNS topic using the console.
+## Sending Amazon SNS Messages to Amazon SQS Queues
+The easiest way to send messages to an SQS queue is to subscribe an SQS queue to an SNS topic using the console.
 Amazon SNS works closely with Amazon Simple Queue Service (Amazon SQS).
 Both services provide different benefits for developers.
 Amazon SNS allows applications to send time-critical messages to multiple subscribers through a “push” mechanism, eliminating the need to periodically check or “poll” for updates.
 When you subscribe an Amazon SQS queue to an Amazon SNS topic, you can publish a message to the topic and Amazon SNS sends an Amazon SQS message to the subscribed queue.

-**Section: Sending SMS Messages with Amazon SNS**
+## Sending SMS Messages with Amazon SNS
 If you publish a message that exceeds the size limit, Amazon SNS sends it as multiple messages, each fitting within the size limit.
 Messages are not cut off in the middle of a word but on whole-word boundaries.
 The total size limit for a single SMS publish action is 1600 bytes.

-**Section: Sending Amazon SNS Messages to HTTP/HTTPS Endpoints**
+## Sending Amazon SNS Messages to HTTP/HTTPS Endpoints

 SNS allows you to specify a username and password in the HTTPS URL for the HTTP POST request.